network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/content/pages/about.md

 With a background in medieval German and Scandinavian Studies, I’m currently a research assistant at Handschriftencensus and a PhD student in Marburg.
 My PhD thesis explores intersectionality in German and Scandinavian adaptations of _Floire et Blancheflor_.
-My research interests include (but are not limited to) gender and queer studies, middle low german literature, cultural transfer as well as the materiality of manuscripts.
+My research interests include (but are not limited to) gender and queer studies, Middle Low German literature, cultural transfer as well as the materiality of manuscripts.

 ---